So, D-aspartic acid benefits testosterone production… but how does D-aspartic acid do this?

 DAA vs. D-AA-CC: Which is Better?

-How to Take D-Aspartic Acid?
+How to Take the Amino Acid D-Aspartic Acid?

 For point of reference, here’s the “Suggested Use” directions for Testo Lab Pro®:

 Take 4 NutriCaps® daily, preferably 2 in the morning and 2 in the afternoon/evening.
-For best results, Testo Lab Pro® should be taken consistently, as part of an overall fitness regimen including strength training and cardiovascular exercise.
+For best results, Testo Lab Pro® should be taken consistently, as part of an overall fitness regimen including strength and resistance training and cardiovascular exercise.

 These activities work in conjunction with Testo Lab Pro® to raise testosterone levels higher than with supplementing alone.

-Optimal D-Aspartic Acid Dosage
+Optimal D-Aspartic Acid Dosage for Testosterone Levels

-D-aspartic acid supplements ordinarily range anywhere from 1,000mg to 5,000mg dosages daily, often with requirements of splitting up the daily dosage into several smaller servings for greater dosage distribution and absorption throughout the day.
+Aspartic acid supplements ordinarily range anywhere from 1,000mg to 5,000mg dosages daily, often with requirements of splitting up the daily dosage into several smaller servings for greater dosage distribution and absorption throughout the day.

 With D-AA-CC, the dosage requirement is smaller.